Akuli/jou/doc/enums.md

 ## Integer conversions

-Jou enums are actually just fancy integers.
+When the program runs, enums are actually just `int`s.
+The first enum member is `0`, the second is `1`, and so on.
-You can use `as` to convert them to integers and back:
+You can use `as` to convert between enums and `int`s:

 ```python
 import "stdlib/io.jou"